Mobile Game Developer

 In other news: PEAS! 😀

 My lovely little veg garden is coming along – it’s already bigger than the herb garden I created last year.
-It’s amazing how a tiny plant – something that I could fit into the palm of my hand – is now almost as tall as I am, and provides me with fresh, delicious peas whenever I care to venture outside.
+It’s amazing how a tiny plant – something that I could fit into the palm of my hand – is now almost as tall as I am, and provides me with fresh, delicious peas whenever I venture outside.